google/flutter-desktop-embedding/linux/README.md

 # The Flutter Linux Desktop Embedder

 This framework provides the basic functionality for embedding a Flutter app on the Linux desktop.
-This currently includes support for:

-*   Drawing a Flutter view.
-*   Mouse event handling.
+This README assumes you have already read [the top level README](../README.md), which contains important information and setup common to all platforms.

-# How to Use This Code
+## How to Use This Code

+### Dependencies

-First you will need to install the relevant dependencies.
+First you will need to install the relevant dependencies:

-## Dependencies

-Requires:

 *   GLFW3
 *   GTK 3
 *   jsoncpp